UPDATED: What are featured snippets?

 What are featured snippets?

-Let’s use this search query as an example of a featured snippet, “the best pizza toppings.”
+Let’s use this search query as an example of the different types of featured snippets in Google search, “the best pizza toppings.”

 The results that populate are very tasty, but some of these results need a couple of sentences to help consumers.

-For example, the first two results from The Thrillist and Southern Living do not need a featured snippet because they are as straightforward as a search query comes; however, The Mashed article, “12 best and 12 worst toppings ever” calls for a featured snippet.
+For example, the result from The Thrillist does not need a featured snippet because it is as straightforward as a search query comes; however, The Mashed article, “12 best and 12 worst toppings ever” calls for a featured snippet.

 This is because a searcher might not know exactly what the best pizza toppings are or why their favorite topping is the worst topping ever.